tobya/DocTo/readme.md

       --no-subdirs Only convert specified directory.
-Do not recurse sub directories --ExportMarkup Value for wdExportItem - default wdExportDocumentContent. use    wdExportDocumentWithMarkup to export all word comments with pdf --PDF-OpenAfterExport
+Do not recurse sub directories --ExportMarkup Value for wdExportItem - default wdExportDocumentContent. use    wdExportDocumentWithMarkup to export all word comments with pdf --no-IncludeDocProperties
+      --no-DocProp
+          Do not include Document Properties in the exported pdf file.
+      --PDF-OpenAfterExport
           If you wish for a converted PDF to be opened after creation.
 No value req.
       --PDF-FromPage